Prime-Lasking/Zlang/README.md

 ## Best Practices

 1. **Variable Naming**: Use descriptive names for variables and labels (e.g., `counter` instead of `c`)
-2. **Comments**: Document complex logic and the purpose of variables
+2. **Comments**: Document complex logic and the purpose of variables using `//`
-3. **Whitespace**: Use consistent indentation (4 spaces recommended)
+3. **Whitespace**: Use consistent indentation (2-4 spaces recommended, especially inside functions)
 4. **Labels**: Use meaningful names for labels (e.g., `process_data` instead of `l1`)
+5. **Functions**: Break complex logic into reusable functions
+6. **Semicolons**: Always use semicolons inside functions; they're optional outside
+7. **Operand Formatting**: Use commas for clarity in multi-operand instructions
-5. **Error Handling**: Check for division by zero and other edge cases
+8. **Error Handling**: Check for division by zero and other edge cases
-6. **Testing**: Test edge cases, especially with arithmetic operations
+9. **Testing**: Test edge cases, especially with arithmetic operations and function calls
-7. **Performance**: For critical loops, minimize instructions inside the loop
+10. **Performance**: For critical loops, minimize instructions inside the loop
-8. **Readability**: Place related instructions together with blank lines between logical sections
+11. **Readability**: Place related instructions together with blank lines between logical sections

 ## Performance